Lightcraft: Laser-powered propulsion

 First small-scale models used laser propulsion which is a technique still in early stages of development.
 Lightcraft prototypes are made of solid aluminium machined axisymmetrically.
 The nose is shaped as a blunted cone for aerodynamical purpose.
 The rim has an annular air inlet.
-The aft is a funnel polished as a concave mirror with a pointy tail in the middle extending back out of the body, acting as a parabolic reflector.
+The aft is a funnel polished as a concave mirror with a pointed tail in the middle extending back out of the body, acting as a parabolic reflector.

 A ground-based laser aims a high power pulse to the mirror stern.
 The beam is reflected and focuses to heat the air at an extremely high temperature up to 30,000 degrees, transforming it in a plasma that violently expands, pushing the craft forward.
 Air is renewed through the inlet and the cycle is repeated at high frequency, acting as an external pulse detonation engine producing thrust.

 In April 1997, tests by Leik Myrabo in cooperation with the US Army at White Sands Missile Range demonstrated the basic feasibility to propel objects in this way, using a 10-kW ground-based pulsed carbon dioxide laser (1 kJ per pulse, 30 μs pulse at 10 Hz frequency).
 The test succeeded in reaching over one hundred feet, which compares to Robert Goddard's first test flight of his rocket design.

 In October 2000, a new flight record was set with a flight lasting 10.5 seconds and reaching 71 meters (233 feet) using the same laser, but this time providing an on-board plastic ablative propellant, and rotating the body around its axis at high speed (over 10,000 rpm) to stabilize the craft with a gyroscopic effect.

 Lightcraft use a type of beam-powered propulsion.